strongloop/strongloop.com2/_posts/2018-06-18-meetup-integration-agility-lets-connect.md

   - Community
 ---

-We're pleased to announce a new meetup!
+We're pleased to announce a new meetup coming soon.

 Let’s welcome the beginning of summer and say goodbye to the first half of 2018 with a light-hearted integration workshop.
 Forget inviting clients to all-day PoTs and product pitches — this one’s for them, for the enterprises who want the agility of startups and the startups who want to be more established.